 There are at least 55 lawsuits against Novo Nordisk for their diabetes drug, Ozempic that has been frequently prescribed off-label as a “miracle” weight loss drug.
 A multi-district legislation has moved all federal Ozempic lawsuits into the Eastern district of Pennsylvania under Judge Gene Pratter.
 The current lawsuits have claims of gastrointestinal issues, the most severe of which is gastoperesis, also known as stomach paralysis.
 Intestinal blockage is another common gastrointestinal issue that has been linked to the drug.
 Novo Nordisk attempted to have some of these cases dismissed on the basis that these side effects are well documented within the approval by the FDA.

 The pharmaceutical manufacturer attempted to gain immunity from lawsuits since the FDA approved-label acknowledges the side effect.
-Daily Mail report referred to a woman who will experience life-long diarrhea as a result of side effects from using Ozempic.
+A Daily Mail report referred to a woman who will experience life-long diarrhea as a result of side effects from using Ozempic.
 Another woman said she nearly lost her job for being so sick she could not go to work for the day.
 When she did attempt to go to work, she would soil her clothes.
 She would bring a change of clothing every day she went to work.

 Daily Mail spoke with attorney Cameron Stephenson, who has approximately 100 clients with gastroparesis from taking Ozempic.
 Stephenson and his law office are investigating 1,000 more cases.
 Right now, the lawsuits are only focusing on gastrointestinal issues, although anecdotal reports of suicidal ideation have been reported.